Brief

 Select a lead stamp

-Visually styled radio button that act like a light switch, they can be
+Visually styled radio buttons that act like a light switch, can be

-turned on or off as well having the ability to be mutually exclusive.
+turned on or off as well as having the ability to be mutually exclusive.

 On and off states